 Check out more outdoor team building ideas.

-7. Share Lunch
+10. Share a Team Lunch

-A simple yet fun activity you can do on a group retreat is to share a lunch.
+One of the best staff retreat activities you can do on a group retreat is to share a lunch.
 You may decide to have a fancy lunch outdoors in a buffet style.
 The lunch can also be as simple as snacks accompanied by refreshing drinks.

 During lunch, the group can discuss some work issues.
 It is pretty common to have the critical problems in a company simply solved over lunch.
 However, the discussion does not have to be too formal.